 Nothing prepares you better against flu than a healthy body.
 Flying has a dehydrating effect on your body so make sure to have a water bottle close by.
 Sipping water throughout the flight instead of drinking water all at once, keeps everything in your system moist and shielded from sickness-causing bacteria.

 As the entire country plunges into the worst flu season in recent years, the more everyone needs to be a little more health-conscious.
 74,562 cases to date – that is really scary.
 But you don’t have to cancel your trips this year.
-With a few health habits and preparations, such as washing your hands, knowing where the germs and bacteria normally thrive, bringing medical-grade travel wipes, limiting contact inside the plane, and preparing your body by hydrating and eating well, you can greatly protect yourself from getting sick.
+With a few health habits and preparations, such as washing your hands, knowing where the germs and bacteria normally thrive, bringing medical-grade travel wipes, limiting contact inside the plane, and preparing your body by hydrating and eating healthy, you can greatly protect yourself from getting sick and thus prevent flu while traveling for a longtime.
 Best part is – you get to enjoy more travel adventures for the rest of the year.